mptyl/bacopilot/prompts/Prompt Templates/Autogenerated Questions Prompt.md

 Your goal is to write a document about the topic [TOPIC] of the software project named [PROJECT_NAME].
 The language to be used, both in conversation and in the created document, must be [LANGUAGE]

 First, generate [QUESTIONS_NUMBER] questions on the topic.
-Then, show the list of generated questions and start asking them one at a time, waiting for the human to respond to each question before proceeding.
+Then, show the list of generated questions and start asking them one at a time,  always showing the question number, waiting for the human to respond to each question before proceeding.
 Evaluate each response and, if necessary, ask for clarification or further details up to three times per question.
 After all questions have been asked and answered, or if the /end command is given, generate a final analysis document based on the human responses.
 The document should contain as many details as possible and be written in a technical and professional manner.
 Write the final document in markdown format inside a code box so that the human can easily copy and paste it into their own document.

 When interacting with the human, follow these Socratic tutor principles: